Type 59 tank: History

-After the signing of the Sino-Soviet Treaty of Friendship, Alliance, and Mutual Assistance, the Soviets agreed to assist China in building a tank manufacturing facility to manufacture the T-54A MBT in 1956.
+After the signing of the Sino-Soviet Treaty of Friendship, Alliance, and Mutual Assistance, the Soviets agreed to assist China in building a tank manufacturing facility to manufacture the T-54A in 1956.
 Initially, the tanks were assembled with Soviet-supplied parts, which were gradually replaced by Chinese-made components.
 The tank was accepted into service by the PLA in 1959, and given the designation Type 59.

 Over the years, the Type 59 design was enhanced with various domestically developed and western technologies; when the PLA captured a Soviet T-62 during the Sino-Soviet border conflict in 1969, improvements based on the T-62 were incorporated into the Type 59 design to become the Type 69 MBT.
 The Type 69 was further upgraded with Western technology and became the Type 79 MBT.
-The Type 59 was therefore, the first in China's first generation of main battle tanks, the Type 79 being the last.
+The Type 59 was, therefore, the first in China's first generation of main battle tanks, the Type 79 being the last.
 The Type 79 was superseded by the Type 80 second-generation MBT.

 The Type 59 MBT is also known as WZ-120 by its manufacturer.
-Over 10,000 were produced between 1959 and the mid 1980s.
+Over 10,000 were produced between 1959 and the mid-1980s.
 The Type 59 and its successor, the Type 69, were widely exported, with thousands sold overseas.
 Today an estimated 5,000 Type 59 MBTs remain in PLA inventory, but it's being supplanted by the more capable Type 96 and Type 99 MBTs.